10 Best Types of Exercise to Ease Arthritic Pain

 There are many gentle, relaxing, and beneficial forms of exercise that can help combat arthritis.
 They all make you more flexible and stronger to avoid future problems.
-No less than ten of them are discussed here.
-In addition, most importantly, at the end of the article, we also mention those types of exercise that are definitely harmful for people with arthritis, and must be avoided like the plague.
+No fewer than ten of them are discussed here.
+In addition, most importantly, at the end of the article, we also mention those types of exercise that are definitely harmful for people with arthritis—and must be avoided like the plague.
 But first, where does arthritic pain come from?

 The Root Cause of Arthritis

 Before trying to chose between one or more of the ten types of exercise to ease arthritic pain, it is important to find out: what caused the joint pain in the first place?
 It could have happened suddenly, perhaps as a blow or a fall.
 Did you lift something that was too heavy?
 Do you sleep in the wrong position?
 Even if the pain has become chronic, it must have started somewhere, for some reason.
 The prevailing reasons for arthritis are bad posture, overuse, and a poor movement style in small movements, like wrist and hand movement.
 In most cases, bad posture and bad movement are chronic habits that can be corrected.
 Most likely, the affected joint suffers because it is (1) misaligned, (2) its mobility is hindered, and (3) it is too weak to carry weight; its adjoined muscles cannot bear the weight the joint has to support.
 So the solution to ease the pain is to learn more about:

 Once you become familiar with the above concepts, you will soon achieve excellent results.